 - Zero Trust - connects gateway design with continuous verification, policy-based access control, and trust minimization.

-- Kubernetes Fundamentals - covers operational deployment context for gateways in Kubernetes: ingress, autoscaling, and rollout patterns.
+- Kubernetes Fundamentals - covers the operational side of running gateways in Kubernetes: ingress, autoscaling, service discovery, and staged rollouts.

 - Notification System - shows how gateways integrate with multi-channel delivery systems while governing external API traffic.